cloudspannerecosystem/machmeter/machmeter/usecases/finance/profile/README.md

 }
 ```

-**[Number of Slaves]** It is required to scale number of Jmeter Slaves (staefulsets replica) running in GKE to have more workers to perfom distributed load test for a given template. **Number of Jmeter Slaves will multiply with Number of Threds to form Total Concurrent Users**.
+**[Number of Jmeter Slaves]** It is required to scale number of Jmeter Slaves (staefulsets replica) running in GKE to have more workers to perfom distributed load test for a given template. **Number of Jmeter Slaves will multiply with Number of Threds to form Total Concurrent Users**.
 Consequently, scaling more staefulsets replicas will require more GKE nodes.
+> Note: You can monitor the GKE & Jmeter Slave resources consumption via GKE Cluster/Workload Monitoring Console

 ```bash
 # Number of 'Jmeter Slaves' running in GKE